dsikar/docker/README.md

-Running docker on debian jessie
+Running docker on Ubuntu Precise
 ==============

 To clone this script and update from wherever you are: